iansharff/microsoft_movies/README.md

 # Project Hollywood
 >This repository is our first project using data to extrapolate actionable insights on the movie industry by using our combined knowledge to clean and manipulate data from a given set of data.
-This data will use all but one (tmdb) of the data sets provided to give a detailed insight on what the best option for a company trying to enter the movie industry.
+This project will use all but one (tmdb) of the data sets provided to give a detailed insight on what the best option for a company trying to enter the movie industry.
 This repo will give an explination on how each dataset was cleaned to provide the final recommendations along with graphs for better undestanding.

 ## Table of Contents
 * [General Info](#general-information)